mui/material-ui/docs/src/pages/styles/basics/basics-fr.md

 <p class="description">You can use Material-UI's styling solution in your app, whether or not you are using Material-UI components.</p>

 Material-UI aims to provide a strong foundation for building dynamic UIs.
-For the sake of simplicity, **we expose the styling solution used in Material-UI components** as the `@material-ui/styles` package.
+Material-UI aims to provide a strong foundation for building dynamic UIs.
 You can use it, but you don't have to, since Material-UI is also [interoperable with](/guides/interoperability/) all the other major styling solutions.

 ## Why use Material-UI's styling solution?